Adamsonbor/Adamsonbor/README.md

-### Hi there 👋
+# Hi, I'm Alexey 👋

-Hi, i am Alexey.
+Hi, i'm Alexey.
 I study Python more than 2 years and used many libraries for web scraping and data analysis.<br />
 I study in [42Yerevan](https://42yerevan.am/) <br />
 I don't have real experience at work but i learn quickly!<br />
 I am looking for a place where i can get experience in real projects.<br />